ktaylor63/southeast/site/content/news/recovery-plan-for-two-endangered-snails-and-an-endangered-mussel-available.md

 Recovery criteria for the Georgia pigtoe will be developed after the Service completes critical recovery actions and gains a greater understanding of the mussel species.
 Meanwhile, the Service identifies the following actions necessary to help prevent the extinction of this animal: (1) maintain and where possible implement habitat restoration activities and improve the Conasauga River population of the Georgia pigtoe; (2) develop and implement a monitoring plan to help ensure that the Conasauga River population does not decline further; and, (3) develop a captive propagation program and establish an ark population to help support the Conasauga River population of the Georgia pigtoe; (4) conduct research, such as, identification of an appropriate fish host, that is important to gain better understanding of this mussel’s life history; and,

-(5) identify, monitor, and where possible improve potential reintroduction sites in the historic range of the Georgia pigtoe and reintroduce the species into these habitats.
+(5) identify, monitor, and where possible improve potential reintroduction sites in the historical range of the Georgia pigtoe and reintroduce the species into these habitats.

 To view the recovery plan on the web, please visit [http://www.fws.gov/endangered/species/recovery-plans.html](http://www.fws.gov/endangered/species/recovery-plans.html).
 Request a paper copy of the plan by contacting the Service’s Daphne, Alabama, Ecological Services Field Office at 251- 441-5858.